Sales funnel marketing strategy for bloggers

 For example, revenue from Google ads and affiliate links can be considered sales.
 Getting people to follow you on Twitter, Google+ or other social media, sign up to a newsletter or get your feed can also be considered a sale because these lead to revenue further down the line.

-Identifying sales funnels for a blog
+Identifying sales funnels

 - Get traffic from organic search